Bridgewater-Raritan High School: Athletics

-In 2003, the girls soccer team won the North II, Group IV state sectional championship with a win over Roxbury High School and were Group IV state finalist.
-The girls soccer team won the North II, Group IV state sectional championship in 2007 with a 2–1 win over Ridge High School in the tournament final.
-In 2013, the girls soccer team captured their first ever Group IV state title by defeating defending champion Montgomery High School 1–0.
+In 2003, the girls' soccer team won the North II, Group IV state sectional championship with a win over Roxbury High School and were Group IV state finalist.
+The girls' soccer team won the North II, Group IV state sectional championship in 2007 with a 2–1 win over Ridge High School in the tournament final.
+In 2013, the girls' soccer team captured their first ever Group IV state title by defeating defending champion Montgomery High School 1–0.
 The team ended the season ranked second in New Jersey by The Star-Ledger.

-The boys lacrosse team won the Group IV state title in 2009, 2011, 2012 and 2015 and won the overall state championship in 1998, 2011, 2012 and 2015.
-The team won the 2011 Tournament of Champions with a 6–5 win over Summit Senior High School, marking the program's second state title and breaking Summit's 68 game winning streak.
+The boys' lacrosse team won the Group IV state title in 2009, 2011, 2012, 2015 and 2022, and won the overall state championship in 1998 (defeating Mountain Lakes High School in the finals), 2011 (vs. Summit High School), 2012 (vs. Delbarton School) and 2015 (vs. Bergen Catholic High School).
+The program's six group titles are tied for sixth-most in the state.
+The team won the 2011 Tournament of Champions with a 6–5 win over Summit High School, marking the program's second state title and breaking Summit's 68 game winning streak.
 The Panthers won their first state lacrosse title in 1998.
 To begin the 2012 season, the Panthers were ranked 5th in the nation and 1st in the state.
 They finished the 2012 season undefeated at 21–0, extending their overall winning streak to 36 games.
 Along the way, the Panthers won their second consecutive Somerset County, state Group IV and NJ Tournament of Champions titles.
-With a 23–0 record, the team was the state's only undefeated team in 2015, winning the Somerset County tournament, Group IV title and the Tournament of Champions with a 16–13 win vs. Bergen Catholic High School.
-In May 2018, the boys lacrosse coach earned his 500th win as head coach, making him the third coach in the state to reach this milestone in the sport, having compiled a career record of 500 wins and 211 losses since being hired in 1980.
+With a 23–0 record, the team was the state's only undefeated team in 2015, winning the Somerset County tournament, Group IV title and the Tournament of Champions with a 16–13 win against Bergen Catholic High School.
+In May 2018, the boys' lacrosse coach earned his 500th win as head coach, making him the third coach in the state to reach this milestone in the sport, having compiled a career record of 500 wins and 211 losses since being hired in 1980.

 The girls' lacrosse team won the Group IV state championship in 2009 (defeating Washington Township High School in the tournament final) and 2017 (vs. Eastern Regional High School).
 The team won the Group IV state title in 2017 with a 16–4 win against Eastern Regional in the championship game and went on to win the program's first Tournament of Champions with a victory in the finals against Oak Knoll School of the Holy Child.

 Administration

 The school's principal is Daniel Hemberger.
-His core administration team includes four assistant principals, one for each grade.
+His core administration team includes four assistant principals.